 Ready for more?
 Extend your trip to include these five adventures in and near Farmington.

 Bike the Rally Trail

 Stop by 505 Cycles at 4301 E Main Street in Farmington to rent a mountain bike and take on the course of the country’s longest running mountain bike race, the Road Apple Rally.
 Join the 15-30 mile track at Lyons Wilderness Park which isn't too technical and is filled with scenic overlooks. farmingtonnm.org/events/road-apple-rally

-Explore some of the more than 200 Navajo pueblos built between 1680 and 1775.
-Simon Canyon Ruin is a one-room structure built on top of a 20-foot-high boulder in 1754.
+Explore some of the more than 200 Navajo pueblos built between 1680 and 1775 at the Dinetah Rock and Pueblitos.
+Simon Canyon Ruin is a one-room structure that was built on top of a 20-foot high boulder in 1754.
 It can be accessed via the Simon Canyon Recreation area 3.4 miles below the Navajo Dam.
 A half-mile hike will bring you to the ruin.
 Learn more at farmingtonnm.org/listings/dinetah-rock-art-pueblitos.

-Originally conceived to be geologist Bruce Black’s office, Kokopelli’s Cave is a spectacularly adventurous bed-and-breakfast venue.
-Hike along a sandstone path to get to your 1,700-foot cave suite equipped with a kitchen, Jacuzzi tub, queen-sized bed and a replica Native American kiva.
-Sunset views of Shiprock, a sacred Navajo mountain, are stunning.
-Learn more at kokoscave.com.
+Originally conceived to be geologist Bruce Black’s office, Kokopelli’s Cave is a spectacularly wonderful bed-and-breakfast venue.
+Hike along a sandstone path to get to your 1,700-square-foot cave suite equipped with a kitchen, Jacuzzi tub, queen-sized bed and a replica Native American kiva.
+Sunset views of Shiprock, a sacred Navajo mountain, are gorgeous.
+Learn more at kokoscave.us.